juangallostra/roguelike-tutorial/README.md

 ## TODO List

 - [ ] Check real time combat.
-- [ ] Check if `libtcod` can load both a font and a tileset.
+- [ ] Check if `libtcod` can load both a font and a tileset from diferent files.
-- [ ] Create a tileset loader that handles all the required operations. (retro/no retro, only chars/with colors, etc.)
+- [ ] Create a tileset loader that handles all the required operations. (retro/no retro, only chars/chars and colors, etc.)
 - [ ] Document code.
 - [ ] Change color palette.
 - [ ] Add option to play with alphanumeric chars instead of colors/tilesets.